SaraDavis1991/CS202_Summer2022_MidtermPrep2/README.md

 2.    **Formatting**: Make sure that you follow the precise recommendations for the output content and formatting.
 For example, do not change the text from “Correct usage: ” to “correct”.

-3.    **Comments**: Header comments are required on all files and recommended for the rest of the program.
+3.    **Comments**: Header comments are required in the driver file and recommended for the rest of the program.
 Points will be deducted on your final if no header comments are included.
 ## Program
 Your project should include the following files:
 ```